IsaRamos/IsaRamos/README.md

 # 🎮 Isabela Ramos

-I am a psychologist, with a postgraduate degree in teaching in education.
-Currently, I work as a customer success assistant for a company that offers courses related to game design.
-One of the reasons I am starting my studies in technology and programming.
+I am a psychologist, with a postgraduate degree in education.
+Currently, I work as a customer success assistant at a company specializing in game design courses.
+My current role has inspired me to start my studies in technology and programming.

 I have extensive experience as a scientific researcher and in applying the agile Scrum methodology.

-My primary hobby is gaming, which I adore!
+I have a deep appreciation for narratives in various forms, including books, music, and movies.
+However, my primary hobby is gaming, which I adore!
 From digital games to tabletop RPG and board games.

 ### Connect with me